axem-solutions/example/docs/cli_usage.md

 For the GDB client, follow these steps:

-1. Start the GDB client with the elf file as parameter.
+1. Start the GDB client with the elf file as the parameter.

     ```
     arm-none-eabi-gdb build/tutorial.elf